… and how it hurts people, especially in the service industry.

 I want to add to these Glassdoor, Indeed, Twitter, YouTube etc. the Glassdoor results that the former CEO Clive Schlee left with.
-Schlee let Pano Christou (who came from McDonald’s management) take over on Glassdoor in July 2019 already, even thought Schlee’s official “retirement” was announced for September 2019 and a final farewell was tweeted by Pret on 20.
+Schlee let Pano Christou (who came from McDonald’s management) take over on Glassdoor in July 2019 already, even though Schlee’s official “retirement” was announced for September 2019 and a final farewell was tweeted by Pret on 20.
 September 2019.

 The fear management and public blaming, shaming and humiliating Pret HQ does when shop managers fail, I want to turn the tables and show the public WHO is behind the forced smiles and emotional labour practices that hurt staff mentally, emotionally, physically and financially.